Unemployment Insurance Overview

 Expanding Administrative Capacity

-Over the Past two weeks state workforce agencies have seen an unprecedented increase in weekly claims filed for unemployment insurance.
-Since March 15th 9.9 million people have field for unemployment across the country.
-This record-breaking volume of applications as caused stress on state unemployment offices and administrations.
+Over the past two weeks, state workforce agencies have seen an unprecedented increase in weekly claims filed for unemployment insurance.
+Since March 15, 36.5 million people have filed for unemployment across the country.
+This record-breaking volume of applications has caused stress on state unemployment offices and administrations.

-The CARES Act allows state workforce agencies maximum flexibility in hiring staff to manage increased applications and case workload.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act allows state workforce agencies maximum flexibility in hiring staff to manage increased applications and case workload.

 “This provision gives states maximum flexibility to recruit and select staff through December 31, 2020, to quickly process applications and claims.
 Note that the flexibility only applies for responding to workload and increased demand resulting from the spread of COVID-19.”

-Many states are also employing a couple of extra measures to manage the influx of applicants.
-We are seeing two primary strategies states are using.
+Many states are also employing extra measures to manage the influx of applicants.
+We are seeing states implement multiple strategies to expand their administrative capacity.

-- Some states are scheduling when applicants can apply.
+- Staggering or scheduling when people can apply.

 - An employee can be eligible if an employer temporarily ceases operations due to COVID-19, preventing employees from coming to work.